Cheri Dunning began serving as Executive Director in August, 2023, after nearly four years as the volunteer Commissioner from the town of Baldwin.

 The water quality monitoring program manager, hired by the executive director, oversees all facets of the water quality program.
 Jill develops annual water quality reports for all 20 corridor towns, including recommendations to preserve water quality based on the data collected through the program.
 She also works with the Maine DEP to ensure the program meets all QAPP (Quality Assurance Project Plan) requirements.

-Please contact Haley with questions about the permit application process.
+Please contact Dan with questions about the permit application process.

 Emma Pierotti is the water quality coordinator for the Saco River Corridor Commission.
 In this position she takes water samples from test sites along the Saco River, transports equipment to testing sites, and records and uploads data at the SRCC office.